MetroStar/jh-admin-dashboard/README.md

 - `yarn hot`: Bundles the application and runs a mock (serverless) version on port 8000
 - `yarn place`: Copies bundle into the hubextension's static javascript directory
 - `yarn test`: Runs Jest/Enzyme unit tests on all the presentational components
+- `yarn snap`: Updates the stored jest snapshot of the components
 - `yarn lint`: Lints the Javascript src directory with eslint and prettier
 - `{ yarn lint:fix || yarn lint --fix }`: Lints the Javascript src directory, fixing any possible issues